evils/clarissa/README.md

 * The **output** is a regularly updated plain file (**/tmp/clar\_[dev]\_[subnet]-[mask]** by default).

 ## Concept
-* When a MAC address is found in a frame on an **interface**, it is saved along with a timestamp as an entry in an internal list.
+* When a MAC address is found in a frame on the **listen** interface, it is saved along with a timestamp as an entry in an internal list.
 	* If this entry is already on the list, the timestamp is updated.
 	* Using **Promiscuous** mode can significantly increase the amount of packets seen and reduce the need to **nag**.
 * Clarissa uses their timestamp and a set **timeout** to determine when to **nag** entries.
 	* When an entry has been **nagged** a set number of times, it is removed from the list on the next **interval**.
 	* If an IPv4 or v6 address was found, an entry gets **nagged** via ARP or NDP respectively.
-* The output only contains the MAC addresses (one per line), as an IP address is not guaranteed to be present for any entry.
+* The output file contains the MAC addresses (one per line), along with their latest IP [v4|v6] addresses, if present, tab separated.

 ## Options